 - 1/8 teaspoon salt

-- Preheat the oven to 350 degrees.
-Line a mini muffin tin with paper liners.
+Preheat the oven to 350 degrees.
+Oil a mini muffin tin or line it with paper liners.

-- In a medium bowl, mash the very ripe banana.
+In a medium sized bowl, mash the very ripe banana.

 - Add the maple syrup and coconut oil and stir.

-Add the whole spelt flour, baking soda, and salt, and mix together.
+Add the spelt flour, baking soda, salt, and water and stir together.

 - Bake at 350 degrees for about 10-14 minutes.